DCS Has Your EDI Needs Covered

 EDI Benefits for ROI Calculation

-The primary and immediate benefit is Customer Support staff reduction, plus an allowance for wider fulfillment window and greater accuracy.
+The primary and immediate benefit of electronic data interchange systems is Customer Support staff reduction, plus an allowance for wider fulfillment window and greater accuracy.
 Faster and more accurate information to the sales staff will also reduce the number of information requests.
 This means fewer marketing employees needed to support the sales staff either through a reduction in Customer Service staff or an increase in the company size while the staff remains constant.

 Here are specific benefits you may wish to consider when calculating your ROI: